 Factoring this equation, we get:

-These are our solutions to the equation: and .
+These are the solutions to the equation: and .

-Something important to note is that factoring is most useful to us when we can factor the equation using whole numbers.
-So, factoring is not always the best option.
-In the following example, you will see that we are unable to factor the equation using whole numbers.
+Something important to note is that factoring is most useful when you can factor using whole numbers.
+So factoring isn’t always the best option.
+For example, the equation below is difficult to factor using whole numbers:

-When factoring is difficult or messy, we use the quadratic formula.
+When factoring is difficult or messy, you use the quadratic formula.

-The quadratic formula is a formula used to find both solutions to any quadratic equation.
-This equation will always work for any quadratic equation, but it takes longer to do than factoring.
-In cases where factoring is not possible, this is what you need to use to find the solutions.
+The quadratic formula is a method that finds both solutions to any quadratic equation.
+It always works, but it usually takes longer than factoring.
+When factoring isn’t possible, this is the method you use.

 The quadratic formula is